Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-paths/github/build-community-driven-software-projects-on-github.md

 We recommend git-tfs for moving changes between TFVC and Git.

 For more information about moving from TFVC (a centralized version control system) to Git, see Migrate to Git from centralized version control.

+# 4.4 Module assessment

+Choose the best response for each question.

+## Check your knowledge

+### 1.
+**What kind of files are best stored in GitHub?**

+- Large binary files, like videos.
+- Binary project files, like spreadsheets and presentations.
+- **✅ Text files, like source code.**

+**Explanation:** GitHub is designed for text-based files, particularly source code.
+Text files work well with Git's version control system, allowing for meaningful diffs, merging, and collaboration.
+Large binary files and presentations are not ideal for GitHub repositories as they don't benefit from version control features and can make repositories large and slow.

+### 2.
+**Why is a `.gitignore` file important to your repository?**

+- It defines which users aren't allowed to participate in your repository discussions and pull requests.
+- **✅ It helps you enforce policy around which files should be excluded from version control.**
+- It's just a token file required by GitHub to make sure you're following the migration instructions closely.
+If you ignore it, your repository migration fails.

+**Explanation:** The `.gitignore` file specifies which files and directories Git should ignore and not track.
+This is crucial for excluding temporary files, build artifacts, sensitive data, and other files that shouldn't be in version control.
+It has nothing to do with user permissions or migration requirements.

+### 3.
+**Which of the following methods is not a valid way to upload new project files to GitHub?**

+- **✅ Email a password protected zip of your project to GitHub support along with instructions for the repository's creation.
+Be sure to include the zip password in the same email.**
+- Use the `git` client or other Git-friendly tool.
+- Use the browser interface at github.com.

+**Explanation:** GitHub doesn't accept project uploads via email to support.
+This would be insecure and not part of their workflow.
+Valid methods include using Git commands from the command line, GitHub CLI, GitHub Desktop, or the web interface at github.com for smaller uploads.

+**Submit answers**

+# 4.5 Summary

+In this module, you learned how to upload your existing project to GitHub.

+You learned about:

+* Identifying where your code is stored.
+* Introducing code to a repository.
+* Creating important Git files like `.gitignore`.
+* Identifying important next steps for managing your repository and adding community involvement.

+Now that you have your project on GitHub, learn to Manage an InnerSource program by using GitHub and Create an open-source program by using GitHub best practices.

+## Learn more

+Here are some links to more information on the subjects we discussed in this module:

+* Ignoring files with .gitignore
+* .gitignore repository for popular platforms
+* Setting repository visibility